 Additionally, the protection of user data assists businesses in staying compliant with regulatory requirements.
 Many industries are subject to strict data protection regulations.

-Failure to comply with these regulations can result in severe penalties and reputational damage.
+Failure to comply with these regulations can also result in severe penalties and reputational damage.

 Furthermore, web safety upholds the fundamental principle of trust on which business relationships are built.
 Users expect personal information to be handled with care and confidentiality.

 By prioritising safe web security, organisations can foster customer trust and maintain a positive reputation.

 Without robust web safety, organisations are vulnerable to hackers and cybercriminals, opening the door for costly data breaches.
 Such breaches can lead to financial loss, identity theft, litigation, and company reputation damage.

 In today’s digital age, where technology is integrated into every aspect of our lives, the importance of a safe web environment cannot be overstated.